jalba002/HPManager_Experiments/README.md

 - [x] The manager and the bodyparts.
 - [x] Three interfaces, IRespawnable, IInteractable and IDamageable

 NOTE: Colliders not attached to the bones.
+Made with Unity 2019.2.12f1